googleinterns/ddsp-docker/magenta_docker/README.md

 Then open your browser and go to `127.0.0.1:8080` to visualise your training.

-If you want to share your ML experiment results you can [TensorBoard.dev](https://tensorboard.dev/).
+If you want to share your ML experiment results you can use [TensorBoard.dev](https://tensorboard.dev/).
 You have to install the latest version of TensorBoard to use the uploader:

 ```bash